 See the Google Earth™ image below.
 From Church’s Pond, head slightly to the right up and over the tree-covered hillside.
 From there, head straight up to Mount Rose.
 You’ll have to route-find through the lower sub-alpine forest, and then scramble up the boulder field to the top.
 The summit of Mount Rose is about 2 miles from Church’s Pond via the route seen below.
 The elevation gain from Church’s Pond is almost 2600 feet considering the need to go up and over the hill above Church’s Pond.

 Red TapeThere are no pemits to climb Mount Rose.
 Just a overnight campfire permit is required.
 When the pass gets heavy snows, roads may be closed.
 Roads may also be closed during the summer due to fire danger.
 Parking at the trailheads is free.

 When To ClimbYou can climb Mount Rose all year around if roads are open.
 It is not a difficult winter hike, it just takes a lot more time.
 The amount of snow varies.
 In 2007, Mount Rose could be hiked without being impeded by snow from late May into early December.
 In 2006, there was still snow in July.
-In subsequent years, Mount Rose was best climbed typically May-November.
+In subsequent years, Mount Rose was best climbed typically late May-mid-November.
 For some of the drought years, Mount Rose was mostly free of snow as late as January, or as early as April.